halsafar/BeatSaberSongBrowser/README.md

 - Filters:
   - Playlists.
   - Search (with keyboard support).
   - Favorites (all songs you have marked as a favorite).
+  - Ranked.
+  - Unranked.
 - UI Enhancements:
   - Display PP, STARS, and NJS.
   - Fast scroll buttons (jumps 10% of your song list in each press).